Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/coronavirus/conclusion_part_1.md

 Furthermore, about a third of AlphaFold's CASP14 predictions have an RMSD over 2.0 angstroms, which we mentioned in the previous lesson is often used as a threshold for whether a predicted structure is reliable.
 And there is no way of knowing in advance whether AlphaFold will perform well on a given protein, unless we validate the protein's structure.
 For example, AlphaFold published their predictions of the structures of other SARS-CoV-2 proteins[^DeepMind], none of which had validated structures in 2020.
 Most of these predictions are probably accurate, but we cannot know for sure without experimentation.

-Finally, because AlphaFold applies a deep learning approach, the algorithm is "trained" using a database of known protein structures, which makes it more likely to succeed if a protein is similar to a known structure.
+Finally, the AlphaFold algorithm is "trained" using a database of known protein structures, which makes it more likely to succeed if a protein is similar to a known structure.
 But it is the proteins with structures *dissimilar* to any known structure that possess some of the greatest scientific interest.

 Pronouncing protein structure prediction to be solved may be hasty, but we will likely never again see such a clear improvement to the state of the art for structure prediction.
 AlphaFold is probably the final great innovation in a research problem that has puzzled biologists for fifty years.